ACCajuela/BotoBot-Repository/readme.txt

 BotoBot is a task manager bot to use in my academic servers.
-Feel free to reply its funcionality or even help me improve it. :D
+Feel free to reply its funcionality or even help me improve it. :D (|Discontinued)